 - 1/3 cup water

-- 1 lb. broccoli, cut into small bite-sized pieces (about 5-6 cups of broccoli pieces)
+- 5 cups chopped broccoli, cut into small bite-sized pieces (see notes)

 - 1/4 cup chopped peanuts for garnish (optional)

-- Cut away the ends and remove the seeds of the red bell pepper, and then chop into small pieces about 1/4 inch square.
+- Trim ends and remove seeds from red bell pepper, and cut into half-inch strips and then into squares.

-- You can serve this right away or refrigerate for a few hours.
+- Serve right away or refrigerate for a few hours if making ahead.

 This recipe adapted from Broccoli Chicken Salad in Sunset Magazine, submitted by Sunset reader Betsy Dasenko.

 Amount Per Serving: Calories: 405Total Fat: 24gSaturated Fat: 4.2gTrans Fat: 0gUnsaturated Fat: 17.8gCholesterol: 60mgSodium: 650mgCarbohydrates: 19gFiber: 7.1gSugar: 4.8gProtein: 33g